Signs of Water Leaks Around Exterior Doors

 • Hidden signs like wall discoloration or persistent odors may indicate moisture spreading inside structural components.

-• Further investigation is recommended when moisture appears repeatedly or spreads beyond the immediate door area.
+• Further investigation is recommended when moisture appears repeatedly, spreads beyond the threshold, or appears with swelling, odor, stains, mold, or door alignment changes.

 Similar Posts